Chapter 08 Addendum: EMF Meter Reviews

-To read more about the ins and outs of the Trifield TF2, you can download a PDF of the instruction manual in the sidebar.10
+To read more about the ins and outs of the Trifield TF2, you can download a PDF of the instruction manual in the chapter notes.03

 How to Measure Magnetic Fields with the Trifield TF2

-Here’s what the Trifield TF2 manual says about how to measure AC Magnetic Fields:
+Here’s what the Trifield TF2 manual says about how to measure AC Magnetic Fields:03

 To measure the 60 Hz-equivalent eﬀect of an AC magnetic feld on the human body, turn the knob to the Weighted MAG setting and hold the meter at whatever location you want to measure.
 For standard technical AC magnetic field measurement, turn the knob to the Standard MAG setting.